Movie Review: 'Star Wars: The Rise Of Skywalker'

 (SOUNDBITE OF FILM, "STAR WARS: THE RISE OF SKYWALKER")

-MARK HAMILL: (As Luke Skywalker) We've passed on all we know.
+MARK HAMILL: (As Luke Skywalker) We've passed down all we know.
 A thousand generations live in you now.
 But this is your fight.

 (SOUNDBITE OF FILM, "STAR WARS: THE RISE OF SKYWALKER")